 It’s also a good backup to have if anything should go wrong (and stuff always seems to go wrong) with any other off-camera flash setup you use, whether it’s wired or you’re using radio triggers.

-The Nikon SB-700 has a 2.5 second recycle time, a one second improvement over the the SB-600.
+The Nikon SB-700 has a 2.5 second recycle time, a one-second improvement over the SB-600.
 2.5 seconds isn’t a bad recycle time, but I’d like to see that improved in future Nikon flashes.